phanama/phanama.github.io/_posts/2019-6-22-FirstPost.md

 title: YPhanama's Notes
 ---

-I'm a constant learner.
+A constant learner.
 I have interests on mostly anything!
 Technology, Psychology, Biology, Physics, Space/Aerospace, Economics, Philosophy, you name it.

 I'm doing tech things for a living.